traefik/traefik-helm-chart/EXAMPLES.md

 To expose the dashboard without IngressRoute, it's more complicated and less secure.
 You'll need to create an internal Service exposing Traefik API with special _traefik_ entrypoint.
-This can be achieved using [custom services](#add-custom-internal-services) as described below.
+This internal Service can be created from an other tool, with the `extraObjects` section or using [custom services](#add-custom-internal-services).

 You'll need to double check:
 1. Service selector with your setup.